ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 - `standard_library` - This field contains an array of modules that are part of the Ballerina distribution.
 Add the module to this list if the module is released along with the Ballerina distribution.
 - `extended_library` - This field contains an array of modules that are not part of the Ballerina distribution.
 Add the module to this list if the module is an extended Ballerina module which is not released along with the Ballerina distribution.

-Each entry in the above mentioned arrays has the following fields.
+Each entry in the above-mentioned arrays has the following fields.

 #### The `name` Field